dwkns/eleventy-plugin-console-plus/README.md

 - Pretty-prints any value (object, array, string, etc.) in your template, terminal, and browser console
 - Collapsible, interactive HTML viewer with type labels, key paths, and more
 - Handles circular references, functions, symbols, BigInts, Dates, and undefined
-- Hide or replace sensitive keys (e.g., secrets, templates)
+- Hide or replace keys to reduce output complexity.
-- Full control over output destinations and formatting
-- Four-level options system: shortcode > plugin registration > plugin defaults > library defaults
 - Works with Eleventy v3+ (ESM)

 ---